pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/newcontributor/developer_roles.rst

 What kind of works a developer interested in?
 =============================================

 Pardus Linux Distribution developers have an important role in creation of Pardus.
-They have a direct impact on the software and it meets the the needs of users.
+They have a direct impact on the software and it meets the needs of users.
 In order to meet the needs of users and ensure that Pardus absolutely work , they have different roles in the project.
 A developer has one of these roles or more at the same time.
 A developer also can take a new role according to his experience.

-Everybody can work on any package they want to improve and Pardus value these contributions.
+Everybody can work on any package they want to improve.
+Pardus value all these contributions.
 If you do not have permissions for Pardus repositories yet, mentors can review your work and merge it for you.
 (See `mentoring process`_ for details).

 Expected Developer
 ------------------
 #.
 Gain experience on bug fixing and creating new packages
 #.
 Request mentor review for their works,
-    Mentors will:
+    Mentors_ will:

     * Review their works
     * Give constructive feedback
     * Merge the package to related repository if it is ready